LinweiAlinaYU/LinweiAlinaYU.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Supervised Teaching and School Experience"
 collection: teaching
-type: "Undergraduate course"
+position: "Chemistry and Scientific Inquiry Teacher"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Macau Baptist College (Escola Cham Son de Macau)"
-date: 2014-01-01
+date: 5th October 2023 – 19th December 2023
-location: "City, Country"
+location: "Macau S.A.R."
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.